digit1024/LunaAI/README.md

 ### 🎯 Core Features
 - **Real-time Chat**: Watch responses stream in with smooth, non-blocking UI
+- **Cross-Platform**: Desktop and mobile apps that sync seamlessly
+- **Voice Mode**: Speech recognition and text-to-speech for hands-free conversations
 - **Conversation History**: Never lose a brilliant idea - save and search all your chats
 - **MCP Integration**: Connect to external tools, APIs, and services
+- **File Attachments**: Share documents and images directly in conversations
-- **Keyboard Shortcuts**: Navigate like a pro with efficient keyboard controls
+- **Keyboard Shortcuts**: Navigate like a pro with efficient keyboard controls (desktop)

 ### 🔧 MCP Magic
 Luna's MCP integration opens up a world of possibilities: